Zyarra/Visual_transformer/readme.md

 </div>

 ## Description
-This is an implementation of a Transformer iN Transformer(TNT) Currently no pre-trained models are supported..
+This is an implementation of a Transformer iN Transformer(TNT), but I like the TiT name more :)
+Currently no pre-trained models are supported..
 Its quite VRAM heavy because no transfer learning.

 ![arch](images/tnt.png)